-The Kitsap County Superior and Juvenile Courts' LAP has been approved by the Kitsap County Superior Court Bench, and a copy has been forwarded to Washington State's Administrative Office of the Courts Interpreter Program Coordinator.
-Any revisions to the Plan are to be submitted to the Kitsap County Superior Court Administrator to arrange for further approval by the Superior Court Bench, and then forwarded to the Interpreter Program Coordinator.
-Copies of the Kitsap County Superior and Juvenile Courts' LAP shall be provided upon request.
-In addition, the court shall post its LAP on its website at: www.kitsapgov.com/sc.
+Kitsap County District Court LAP has been approved by the Court Administrator, and a copy has been forwarded to Washington State's Administrative Office of the Courts Interpreter Program Coordinator.
+Any revisions to the Plan are to be submitted to the Court Administrator for approval, and then forwarded to the Interpreter Program Coordinator.
+Copies of Kitsap County District Court LAP shall be provided upon request.
+In addition, the court shall post its LAP on its own website under the Forms tab at: www.kitsap.gov/dc